BREAKING NEWS: New Regulation Just Released

 The parties are required to negotiate rent and other conditions in good faith.
 The lessee will usually request a reduction in writing from the Landlord to begin those negotiations.
 This should include true and accurate information to enable the parties to negotiate a fair settlement.
 This includes provision of accurate financial information or statements about the turnover of the Lessees business.

 Within 30 days of receiving such a request the Lessor must offer a reduction in rental in accordance with the regulations, this will include at least 50% of the rental reduction to be in the form of a Rental Waiver.

 The reduction in rental and conditions relating to any reduction can be given effect by way of either a Variation of Lease or another agreement between the parties.
 The regulations provide for a further rent negotiation provision where one party may ask the other to renegotiate if there is a material change of the grounds upon which the agreement between the parties was based.

 In relation to any portion of the reduction given by way of deferred rental, that deferred rental will be repayable using a method agreed between the parties over a period of at least 2 years but no longer than 3 years.
 The Landlord can continue to hold any security deposit until that deferred rental has been repaid.

 Specific provision has been made for extending a lease and a Lessor must offer a Tenant an extension (on the same terms and conditions) for the period of the rental waiver or deferral.
 For example, if a rental waiver or deferral lasted for 6 months then the Landlord must offer to extend the Lease of the Tenant for a period of 6 months on the same terms and conditions, subject to the remaining clauses of the regulations.

-This is only a brief outline of the regulations which are quite detailed, and we recommend you contact OMB’s Property Law Team to assist with all leasing matters.
+This is only a brief outline of the regulations which are quite detailed, and we recommend you contact OMB’s Property Law Gold Coast team to assist with all leasing matters.